 Improvements to the Round Spinney roundabout (phase 1a) have already been completed resulting in increased capacity at this junction and improved traffic flow.

 Phase 1b, which will provide a new road between the Round Spinney and Moulton roundabouts bypassing the existing road, is currently awaiting confirmation of the Compulsory Purchase and Side Roads Orders below.

-Phase 2, dualling of the section north of the Moulton roundabout to a new junction near Overstone Grange, is currently under construction.
+Phase 2, dualling of the section north of the Moulton roundabout to a new junction near Overstone Grange, has been completed.

 Phase 3, is intended to extend the dualling to the Holcot and Sywell roundabout.
 A bid for Government funding towards this phase was submitted in 2016 but was not successful.
 The intention is to resubmit a bid at a future date.

 Further phases will be needed to complete the dualling through to the A14 but have not yet been determined.

 The county council has made a Compulsory Purchase Order and submitted a Side Roads Order to the Secretary of State for Transport to authorise acquisition of land and make changes to the roads to enable the Phase 1b (Moulton Bypass) section of the road to be built.

 View the Compulsory Purchase Order (CPO) and Side Roads Order (SRO) and accompanying maps below:

 Below are the notices which gave details on how to submit objections.
 Objections have been received and a Public Inquiry will need to be held unless the objections are withdrawn.
 A date and location for the Public Inquiry will be announced in due course.